shaneparsons/dropzone/README.md

 You can use it if you wish.. but just know that I won't necesarily care about any issues that arise with it.

-Here's a link to the master branch, which is where you should probably be..
+Below is a link to the master branch, which is where you should probably be..

 *https://github.com/enyo/dropzone*